GabrielCruceanu/work-order-timeline/README.md

 - **5 Work Centers**: Extrusion Line A, CNC Machine 1, Assembly Station, Quality Control, Packaging Line
 - **8 Work Orders**: Across different centers with all status types represented

+Sample data is automatically loaded on first launch.
+Once you create or modify work orders, they are saved to localStorage and will persist across browser sessions.

 ## Building

 ```bash